uvaai/pdp/monopoly/en/two player/10 Twoplayers.md

 If you've ran a couple simulation, you'll have a small data-set with which you can reproduce the graph from earlier and you should be able to make a decent estimation of the amount of extra money player 2 requires in order to restore the equilibrium.

 There is of course a sum of money where the advantage switches towards player 2.
 Use that amount (and the amount before that) to make an estimation of the amount where the equilibrium is situated.
-Assume for this that the difference follows a linear course as function of the extra money player 2 receives.
+Assume for this that the difference grows linearly with the extra money player 2 receives.
 The answer has to be rounded to the nearest value of 50 euros.

 {: .language-python}
     Monopoly simulator: 2 players